stefanm95/knowledge-hub/README.md

 # Team Knowledge Hub Backend

 This project is a backend application for a team knowledge hub, built using Node.js, Express, and MongoDB.
-It provides user authentication features using JWT (JSON Web Tokens).
+It provides user authentication, team management, and invitation features.

 ## Features

 - User registration and login
 - JWT-based authentication
 - MongoDB for data storage
+- Team creation and management
+- Invitation system for adding users to teams
+- Cron job for cleaning up expired invitations

 ## Folder Structure